openharmony/docs/en/application-dev/security/cert-guidelines.md

     return new Uint8Array(arr);
 }

-// Certificate chain validator example.
-In this example, a two-level certificate chain is verified. function certChainValidatorSample() {
+// Certificate chain validator example: In this example, a two-level certificate chain is verified.
+The code may vary with the service requirements. function certChainValidatorSample() {
     // Certificate chain validator algorithm.
 Currently, only PKIX is supported. let algorithm = "PKIX";